 - Caribbean stud poker

 - Casino War

 If you decide on roulette, be sure the game you are playing is the European version with just a single zero on the wheel and not the American version of the game with both a single and double zero.
 European Roulette has a house edge of only 2.71 percent as compared to a significantly higher 5.2 percent house edge in American Roulette.

 Blackjack is clearly the game which offers the best rules for the player, so we will cover that game in more detail, including a special version offered at the Sands Casino that you might want to try called Switch Hands Blackjack.
-We will also discuss the Live Dealer Stadium Games, especially designed for lower stakes players and the separate poker room.
+We will also discuss the Live Dealer Stadium Games, specially designed for lower stakes players and the separate poker room.